-This hub does not argue the use of platform pedals vs. clip-in style pedals.
-Riders choose to run platform pedals for a variety of reasons, and honestly the decision is often based on the riding style.
-A lot of riders choose platforms for downhill, free ride or all mountain riding where purely XC riding drifts towards clip-in style.
+This article does not argue the use of platform pedals vs. clip-in style pedals.
+Riders choose to run platform pedals for a variety of reasons, and honestly, the decision is often based on the riding style.
+A lot of riders choose platforms for downhill, free ride or all-mountain riding where purely XC riding drifts towards clip-in style.

 That being said, the characteristics that define a good platform pedal and the ones used to write this top 5 are the following: